Kent Syverud

-Kent D. Syverud is the 12th Chancellor and President of Syracuse University.
-He began his term of office on January 13, 2014.
+Kent D. Syverud (born October 23, 1956) is an American academic and university administrator who has served as the 12th Chancellor and President of Syracuse University from 2014 to June 2026.
+He was previously the dean at Washington University School of Law and Vanderbilt University Law School.

 Education and early career

-Syverud earned a bachelor's degree magna cum laude from Georgetown University School of Foreign Service in 1977, a law degree magna cum laude from the University of Michigan Law School in 1981, and a master's degree in economics from the University of Michigan in 1983.
+Syverud earned a bachelor's degree magna cum laude from Georgetown University School of Foreign Service in 1977, a Juris Doctor degree magna cum laude from the University of Michigan Law School in 1981, and a master's degree in economics from the University of Michigan in 1983.

 At Michigan, he was awarded the Henry M. Bates Memorial Scholarship, the Abram W. Sempliner Memorial Award, the Joel D. and Shelby Tauber Scholarship Award, and the Clifton M. Kolb Law Scholarship, and was elected to the Order of the Coif.

 After graduating from law school, Syverud clerked for U.S. District Judge Louis F. Oberdorfer.
 Syverud counts among his closest mentors retired U.S. Supreme Court Justice Sandra Day O'Connor, for whom he clerked shortly after she became the first woman named to the Supreme Court bench.

 Professor of law

 From 1987 to 1997, Syverud taught complex litigation, insurance law, and civil procedure at Vanderbilt University and at the University of Michigan Law School, where he earned tenure in 1992 and advanced to Associate Dean for Academic Affairs in 1995.
 Syverud served as Dean of the Vanderbilt University Law School from 1997 to 2005, where he was the Garner Anthony Professor of Law.
 Under Syverud, the law school underwent a $24 million facility expansion that more than doubled its size and the number of faculty grew from 33 to 47 members.

-Syverud served as Dean of the Washington University School of Law from 2005-2013, where he was also the Ethan A. H. Shepley Distinguished University Professor in 2005.
+Syverud served as dean of the Washington University School of Law from 2005 to 2013, where he was also the Ethan A. H. Shepley Distinguished University Professor in 2005.

 Syracuse University Chancellor and President

 On September 12, 2013, Syverud was named the 12th Chancellor and President of Syracuse University, succeeding Nancy Cantor.
 He formally took office as Chancellor on January 13, 2014, and was inaugurated on April 11, 2014.

+During Syverud's term, high-profile schools and programs at Syracuse retained their top rankings.
+Additionally, he successfully stabilized SU's finances, oversaw the renovation of the Carrier Dome, transformed a campus street into a pedestrian walkway, oversaw the construction of new buildings such as the National Veterans Resource Center, and played a critical role in luring the Micron Technology's $100 billion chip factory project to the area.

+In 2024, Syverud received the TIAA Institute's Hesburgh Award for Leadership Excellence.